About the WVCBAPP

 Jaime is a 2004 graduate of West Virginia University receiving a B.S. in speech pathology and audiology with a minor in communication studies and gerontology.
 In 2014, she received her Masters in health care administration from Ohio University.
 She has over 10 years of experience in outpatient and inpatient treatment facilities.

 Jaime is currently employed as the Director of Residential Substance Abuse Services at FMRS in Beckley, W.V.
 She earned her clinical supervision credential (CS) and has been providing ADC supervision to her team.
-She serves on the WVCBAPP board where she is a part of the certification committee.
+She serves on the WVCBAPP board where she is a part of the certification committee as well as the current President.
 Her next big adventure will be pursuing a doctorate degree health care management.

 Jaime was previously employed as a Substance Abuse Counselor at Beckley Treatment Center earning her state alcohol and drug counselor (ADC) certification, substance abuse professional credential (SAP), and national certification in addiction counseling (NCAC 2).
 Jaime is also a certified case manager (CCM).